 - Whether or not he/she are exempt from the funding fee

 The VA charges a funding fee which helps do what it says – fund the loan program.
-The price varies depending on the type of military person is applying for the loan and how much down payment they are putting toward the loan.
+The price varies depending on how much down payment they are putting toward the loan.

-Of course, many veterans don’t pay any down payment.
-So, the funding fee is higher for these individuals.
-For example, a regular military person putting no money down will pay 2.15 percent for the amount of the loan, if they are a first time user of a VA loan.
-That adds up to about $4,300 for a $200,000 loan.
+Most veterans don’t pay any down payment.
+So, the standard funding fee is based on a zero-down loan.
+For this down payment level the veteran or active service person will pay 2.3 percent for the amount of the loan, if they are a first time user of a VA loan.
+That adds up to $4,600 for a $200,000 loan.
 The money can be rolled into the loan.
-If this person already had a VA loan, the price would go up to 3.3 percent.
+If this person already had a VA loan, the price would go up to 3.6 percent.

 Disabled veterans and surviving spouses get a reprieve and don’t have to pay the funding fee.
 About one-third of those getting a VA loan end up not paying the fee, Bell says.